edo-147/PyComps/docs/documentation.rst

-PyComp - easy calculation of composite properties
+PyComps - easy calculation of composite properties
 ---------------------------------------------

 - calculation of composite stiffness matrix and equivalent stiffness properties